John Talbot, 1st Earl of Shrewsbury: Lord Shrewsbury

 Around February 1442, Talbot returned to England to request urgent reinforcements for the Duke of York in Normandy.
 In March, under king's orders, ships were requisitioned for this purpose with Talbot himself responsible for assembling ships from the Port of London and from Sandwich.

 On Whit Sunday, 20 May, Henry VI created him Earl of Shrewsbury.
 Just five days later, with the requested reinforcements, Talbot returned to France where in June they mustered at Harfleur.
 During that time, he met his six-year-old daughter Eleanor for the first time and almost certainly left the newly created Countess Margaret pregnant with another child.
+From November 1442 to August 1443, he led an unsuccessful siege of Dieppe, which was abandoned after the arrival of a French relief force under Louis, dauphin of France, the future king Louis XI.

 In June 1443, Talbot again returned to England on behalf of the Duke of York to plead for reinforcements, but this time the English Council refused, instead sending a separate force under Shrewsbury's brother-in-law, Edmund Beaufort.
 His son, Sir Christopher, stayed in England where shortly afterwards he was murdered with a lance at the age of 23 by one of his own men, Griffin Vachan of Treflidian on 10 August at "Cawce, County Salop" (Caus Castle).